tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/小程序 SDK/对象操作/上传对象_intl_en.md

 This document provides an overview of APIs and SDK code samples for simple operations and other object operations.

 >?
-For more information on how to troubleshoot common upload errors, see [Mini Program SDK](https://intl.cloud.tencent.com/document/product/436/38958).
+For more information on how to troubleshoot common upload errors, see [FAQs](https://intl.cloud.tencent.com/document/product/436/38958).
 >

 **Simple operations**